 God’s third condition laid out in the immediate context is that the unbelieving spouse is consenting to a peaceful and harmonious Christian marriage.
 Paul says in verse 15, “Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace.”
 Clearly if the unbelieving spouse cannot consent to living in peace with the believing spouse, then the believing spouse is to live in peace after divorcing the unbelieving spouse.
 Either way peace in the life of the believer is God’s expectation.

 God’s final condition provided in the immediate context is that the unbelieving spouse will consent to the gospel of repentance and faith in Christ Jesus.
 “For how do you know, O wife, whether you will save your husband?
 Or how do you know, O husband, whether you will save your wife” (Vs. 16)?
 Consent here refers to something short of salvation.
-This final aspect of the condition does not mean that the unbelieving spouse must be saved, but it does mean that they must not reject the gospel as the only way to come out from under the wrath of God.
+This final aspect of the condition does not mean that the unbelieving spouse must be saved (the marriage would no longer be unequally yoked), but it does mean that they must not reject the gospel as the only way to come out from under the wrath of God.
 They fail in their “consent to live with” if they become an enemy of the gospel of our Lord Jesus Christ.

 The believing spouse has the responsibility to be patient and assist their unbelieving partner as they are called to consent to the demands Paul lays out.
 They must place their trust in the plans that God has made for them and for their spouse.
 And if at any time the unbelieving partner refuses and rebuffs God’s prescribed plan of consent to live with the believing spouse, then the believer needs to recognize their failure to consent to live with them for what it is and they must begin asking the Lord for the wisdom and timing to pursue an honorable divorce so that they will not be guilty of being bound together with an unbeliever.
 It is for this very circumstance that Paul said, “the brother or sister is not under bondage in such cases” (Vs. 15).
 So then, the answer to the question, “Can a Christian divorce an unbeliever” is a very solid yes.